21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Anticipated science

-In order to measure the features in the matter power spectrum which would be imprinted by this inflation potential, we need to look for any deviations from a power-law fit to the data.
-We therefore consider the ratio of the power spectra given by Wiggly Whipped Inflation and the simplest power law inflation.
+To measure the features in the matter power spectrum that would be imprinted by this inflation potential, we need to determine any deviations from a power-law fit to the data.
+We therefore considered the ratio of the power spectra given by Wiggly Whipped Inflation and the simplest power-law inflation.